Alfresco/docs-alfresco/search-services/1.4/install/options.md

 Use this information to install Search Services on the same machine as Alfresco Content Services without mutual TLS, and with a secret word in the request header.
 This means communication between the Repository and Search Services is protected by a shared secret that is passed in a configurable Request HTTP Header.

-**Important:** This installation method is only supported for Search Services 7.1 and above.
+**Important:** This installation method is only supported when using Content Services 7.1 and above.

 This task assumes you have: